android/compose-samples/Owl/README.md

 #### [Utilities](app/src/main/java/com/example/owl/ui/utils/)
 Owl implements some utility functions of interest:
 * [Window insets](https://goo.gle/compose-insets) will likely be provided by the Compose library at some point.
 Until then this demonstrates how it can be implemented.
-* [Navigation](app/src/main/java/com/example/owl/ui/Navigation.kt): an implementation of [Android Arcitecture Components Navigation](https://developer.android.com/guide/navigation) will be provided for Compose at some point.
+* [Navigation](app/src/main/java/com/example/owl/ui/Navigation.kt): an implementation of [Android Architecture Components Navigation](https://developer.android.com/guide/navigation) will be provided for Compose at some point.
 Until then this class provides a simple [`Navigator`](app/src/main/java/com/example/owl/ui/Navigation.kt#L32) with back-stack and a [`backHandler`](app/src/main/java/com/example/owl/ui/Navigation.kt#L79) effect.

 ## Data
 Domain types are modelled in the [model package](app/src/main/java/com/example/owl/model), each containing static sample data exposed using fake `Repo`s objects.